walwalwalides/Delphi-Collection-VCL/MyStringGrid/README.md

 # Features

-- Export to PDF or CSV.
+- Export to PDF,CSV or JSON.
 - Printing using windows API.
 - choosing the best parametrization by printing.